Ricin Fast Facts

 June 4, 2014 - Jeff Boyd Levenderis is convicted of possessing ricin for use as a weapon and also possessing ricin and making false statements to agents of the FBI.
 He is later sentenced to six years in prison.

 November 30, 2017 - Seventy-year-old Betty Miller is arrested and charged with unregistered possession of a select agent.
-Miller told an FBI agent that she was making ricin in her home and testing its effectiveness on other residents of the Wake Robin continuing care retirement community.
+Miller tells an FBI agent that she was making ricin in her home and testing its effectiveness on other residents of the Wake Robin continuing care retirement community.

 May 18, 2018 - Miller pleads guilty to possessing ricin.